-Israeli forces kill 2 Palestinians in shootout in the occupied West Bank
+Israeli forces kill 2 wanted Palestinians in shootout in the occupied West Bank

 The raid bore the hallmarks of the second Palestinian uprising, a period of violence in the early 2000s that killed thousands.

-The Israeli domestic security agency Shin Bet said Friday the two men, who it claimed were behind a shooting attack this week, were killed in a gun battle with Israeli forces in the heart of the city of Nablus, the West Bank’s commercial capital.
+The Israeli domestic security agency Shin Bet said Friday the two men, who it said were behind a shooting attack this week on a police vehicle, were killed in a gun battle with Israeli forces in the heart of the city of Nablus, the West Bank’s commercial capital.

 The Palestinian Health Ministry said two men were killed by Israeli fire, identifying them as Khayri Mohammed Sari Shaheen, 34, and Hamza Moayed Mohammed Maqbool, 32.